justinmeiners/justinmeiners.github.io/understanding-groupby/README.md

 ### Deep Dive: Implementing GroupBy with Sort and Merge

-That may be all you want about `GroupBy` now, but you may wonder how it actually works or wonder about it's performance.
+That may be all you want about `GroupBy` now.
+Keep reading if you are curious about how it actually works or wonder about it's performance.
 Grouping elements appears to be an inherently complex task, at first.
 An initial idea might be to loop through each item, and then loop through all the other items to find matches.